isl/A-QuB-2/README.md

 * Results visualisation in table
 * Results browsing by exploiting the entity interconnections
 * Results download in CSV format for further (offline) analysis
+* Configuration for use over any KB through a properties file

 The system is an extension of a previous version (called A-QuB), described in the following demo paper: